 This amount of abuse would quickly wear out most carpets.

 Many people install a garage carpet to protect the concrete floor from stains and keep the room looking clean.
-Some homeowners put a space dog house in their garage and want add carpet to make it more comfortable.
+Some homeowners put a space dog house in their garage and want to add carpet to make it more comfortable.

 But we don’t recommend standard carpet for either.

 First, carpeting quickly absorbs automotive fluids like gasoline, oil, or radiator fluid.
 Anything spilled on your carpeted garage floor will probably form a permanent stain.
-Worse yet, since liquids are absorbed so quickly, mildew and mold will start to grow, leading to potential health risks.
+Worse yet, since liquids are absorbed so quickly, mildew and mold will grow, leading to potential health risks.

 Similarly, if your pets have free reign of your garage, removing urine smells from concrete floors is much easier than carpet.